Revenue isn't just about selling more. It's about capturing the value you're already creating but not charging for.

 Your lowest-scoring answer is your starting point.
 Pick one lever, fix it completely, then move to the next.

-The Bigger Picture: Revenue Is a System, Not a Number
+Revenue Is a System, Not a Single Number

-Most businesses we work with haven't had anyone sit down with them and map where revenue is actually leaking.
-They've been told to "get more leads" or "do more marketing" when the real opportunity was sitting inside the business the whole time.
+Almost every owner I sit down with has been told to "get more leads" or "do more marketing" when the real opportunity was sitting inside the business the whole time.
+Nobody had walked them through where revenue was actually leaking.

 At You Should, we use the Revenue vs Potential lens as part of a broader six-lens business review.
 We look at what you're billing today, what a business with your profile should be billing, and map the specific leaks that explain the gap.

-Most business owners find at least two or three concrete opportunities in the first conversation — changes that don't require more hours, more staff, or more marketing spend.
+I've seen most owners walk away from the first conversation with two or three concrete opportunities.
+Changes that don't require more hours, more staff, or more marketing spend.
 Just better capture of the value already being created.

 If you'd like to work through this for your business, get in touch with Jessica at You Should.
 The initial conversation is free, and it usually changes how you see your numbers.